arya-analytics/delta/docs/rfc/220604-segment-distribution.md

 challenging to implement.

-DWH queries typically perform aggregations on large spans of data, returning a small value (such as an average, sum, or count to the caller).
+DWH queries typically perform aggregations on large spans of data, returning a small value (such as an average, sum, or count) to the caller.
 To serve a count over one billion rows, a warehouse would need to retrieve massive amounts of data from storage, compute the count, and then return the value.
 To reduce network traffic, a DWH can pre-compute a set of materialized indexes and aggregations (i.e. pre-calculate a